blog post guidelines

 Word length: 500+

-Please have your post edited and proofread before submitting it.
+Please edit and proofread your post before submitting it.
 Posts with too many grammatical and spelling errors will not be accepted.
 I reserve the right to edit the title and post for search engine optimization purposes.
 This makes sure your post will be read by the widest audience possible.

 Here are some blog post ideas:

-- Introduction to the environment your story is set in.
+- Introduction to the environment or world your favorite story is set in.

 - The day to day life of one of your characters.